bayesianbrad/pyfo/README.md

 `Pyfo` enables one to write a model in the flexiable first order probabilistic programming framework that is FOPPL <sup>[1](#fn1)</sup>.
 FOPPLs base language is Clojure, which enables the syntax to be neat, yet completely expressive.
 What is great about `pyfo` is that one does not even need to install Clojure, nor need to understand how to use the REPL.
-Simply write your model in clojure, or python code in accordance with the [interface](https://github.com/bradleygramhansen/pyfo/blob/master/pyfo/utils/interface.py), and`pyfo` does the rest.
+Simply write your model in Clojure, or alternatively you can write the model in pure Python code in accordance with the [interface](https://github.com/bradleygramhansen/pyfo/blob/master/pyfo/utils/interface.py), and`pyfo` does the rest.

 Inference for FOPPL is performed with Discontinuous HMC <sup>[2](#fn2)</sup> and Reflection, refraction HMC <sup>[3](#fn3)</sup>, which allows one to perform inference in models that have discontinuities that are of measure 0 <sup>[4](#fn4)</sup>.
 In addition to this, we included an